coopengo/coog-admin/README.md

 - Start Coog
     - edit `/usr/local/coog/env` to set sentry dsn keys (example below)

     ```
     COOG_SENTRY_PROJECT=1
     COOG_SENTRY_PUB=c5811bbab3444364b753df155dd8cc8e
     COOG_SENTRY_SEC=56fb9bb6270e4221b1496a835e2dea8e
     ```

     - if you start on a new database, you should initialize it (create tables and minimal dataset) by calling `./coog upgrade`
-    - start Coog workers: `./coog workers`: (workers number could be set on `/usr/local/coog/env`
+    - start Coog workers: `./coog workers`: (workers number could be set on `/usr/local/coog/env`)

 - Start nginx
     - `./nginx init`: generates a default nginx config file
     - `./nginx serve`: starts nginx to load balance on coog workers
     - now nginx is listening on port 80 (of the host machine).
 You can connect your client.

+This example is a basic one.
+Keep in mind that you can customize it to have a more adapted configuration:
+- database on a dedicated server (no docker for postgres)
+- sentry and Coog on different database servers

+Please refer to [.env](https://github.com/coopengo/coog-admin/blob/master/.env) script to deep into those possibilities.